-Laziness is distinct from similar concepts, inlcuding:
+Laziness is distinct from similar concepts, including:

 - Lack of motivation.
 For example, a lazy individual can be highly motivated to achieve a certain goal, but fail to do anything to pursue it, since they don’t want to exert any effort.
 Alternatively, someone who is unmotivated to achieve a goal may not do anything to pursue it, even if they aren’t lazy, since they don’t see a reason to do so.

 - Lack of self-control.
-For example, a lazy individual can have strong self-control, so they may be able to easily avoid engaging with distracting temptations, but still not actively pursue their goals due to unwillingness to exert effort.
+For example, a lazy individual can have strong self-control, so they may be able to easily avoid engaging with distracting temptations, but still not actively pursue their goals due to reluctance to exert effort.
 Alternatively, someone who has low self-control may struggle to pursue their goals due to distracting temptations, even if they aren’t lazy.

 - Perceived effort.
 For example, a lazy individual might perceive a goal as requiring little effort, but still choose not to pursue it, because they don’t want to exert themself at all.
 Alternatively, someone may irrationally perceive a goal as requiring much more effort than it actually does, and therefore choose not to pursue it, even if they aren’t lazy.

-However, it’s also possible for laziness to co-occur with these concepts.
+However, it’s possible for laziness to co-occur with these concepts.
 For example, someone who is lazy may also lack motivation and self-control, and perceive goals as requiring more effort than they really do.

 Different conceptualizations of laziness